-As the headliners of the event, local favorite Gutter Drunk commanded the stage with their raw musical talent and boldly honest lyrics.
-Members of the punk rock band Tom Flynn, Will Boothby, Brad Jones and Jim Chivalette jammed together seamlessly, making for a powerful and effortless performance.
+Headlining the event, local favorite Gutter Drunk commanded the stage with their raw musical talent and boldly honest lyrics.
+Members of the punk rock band Tom Flynn, Will Boothby, Brad Jones and Jim Chivalette jammed together seamlessly; making for a powerful and effortless performance.

-These rebellious rock and rollers who make music based on real life experiences helped to prove that rock music is still very much alive in the South Jersey area.
+These rebellious rock and rollers make music based on real life experiences; helping to prove that rock music is still very much alive in the South Jersey area.

-Demonstrating the versatility of rock music, The Only Way performed before Gutter Drunk and entertained audience members with its blend of rap, reggae and rock.
-The local band consisting of Darragh Dooney, Tom Rocco, Todd Rose and Brandon Horn, played a unique set list consisting of original songs and a few covers that showed the band’s depth in range.
+Demonstrating the versatility of rock music, The Only Way performed before Gutter Drunk; entertaining audience members with its blend of rap, reggae and rock.
+The local band consists of Darragh Dooney, Tom Rocco, Todd Rose and Brandon Horn; They played a unique set list consisting of original songs and a few covers that showed the band’s depth.

 Special guests at the show, The Wedge, engaged with the audience and delivered a captivating live performance as lead singer Dave B. asked audience members to help him sing and guitar player Zach Tyler jumped onto the bar during a song.

-To act as a break in between sets, Brandon Mesen and Mike Rogers slowed things down with a mellow, but vocally powerful acoustic performance.
+To act as a break in between sets, Brandon Mesen and Mike Rogers slowed things down; the two gave a mellow, but vocally powerful acoustic performance.

-The large stage, extra floor space and upper balcony space at the House of Booze has the potential to bring in larger crowds to the venue as the summer continues.
+The large stage, extra floor space and upper balcony space at the House of Booze is great; with the potential to bring in larger crowds to the venue as the summer continues.

-The location on Bay Avenue has been home to multiple other businesses, and the House of Booze hopes to make the venue a permanent place for rock music in Somers Point.
-For more information about upcoming events, visit the House of Booze Facebook page.
+The location on Bay Avenue has been home to multiple other businesses; but the House of Booze hopes to make the venue a permanent place for rock music in Somers Point.
+For more info about upcoming events, visit the House of Booze Facebook page.

 Want to see more highlights from the best New Jersey events?
 Catch up on our recap series, The Best of!